 Development of language and building knowledge are integral to curriculum planning.
 Subject Leaders, who are experts in their subjects, carefully construct a curriculum that promotes a deep understanding of a wide range of topics.
 Teachers plan learning that use data and prior attainment information and that allows pupils to embed and recall knowledge.
 This builds firm foundations for progression to the next level of their learning.

-As pupils progress the opportunity to focus on specialist areas increases providing pupils with option choices built around the core curriculum of English, Maths, Science, PSHE, PE and humanities.
+As pupils progress, the opportunity to focus on specialist areas increases providing pupils with option choices built around the core curriculum of English, maths, Science, Citizenship, PE and humanities.
+We intend to be a leading Ebacc school across Central Bedfordshire and as such recommend the inclusion of languages in the options selected for the majority of our pupils.

 At Pix Brook Academy, our curriculum will:

-- develop pupils ready for their next phase of learning and beyond.
+- develop pupils emotionally and academically for their next phase of learning and beyond

 At the start of each year, all pupils will have a baseline target established.
 From that an end of year aspirational target will be derived that they are expected to strive towards.